-This change to State Licensing requirements would greatly help local jurisdictions find inspectors to hire who are not limited by their State (Limited) license, as they could inspect both commercial and residential phases of building construction with these four ICC commercial certifications, rather than requiring eight national certifications for that Unlimited Combination Inspector status.
-The current lack of any hiring pool for jurisdictions as older inspectors retire is a critical handicap to the building industry as well.
+This change to State Licensing requirements would greatly help local jurisdictions find inspectors to hire who are not limited by their State (Limited) license.
+They could now inspect both commercial and residential phases of building construction with these ICC commercial certifications, rather than needing eight national certifications for that Unlimited Combination Inspector status.
+Those who do not qualify for consideration as a Combination Inspector but have one or more commercial or residential certifications would still be licensed as a Limited Inspector.
+This change would give the Limited Inspector a broader scope of Licensure making him or her more useful to local jurisdictions.
+The current lack of any hiring pool for jurisdictions as older inspectors retire is critical to the building industry as well.
 Understaffing equates to lengthy delays in the inspection schedule which costs contractors money in construction delays.
-It is extremely difficult to find fully certified (unlimited) Combination Inspectors to hire which costs contractors money in construction delays.
+It is extremely difficult to find fully certified (unlimited) Combination Inspectors to hire.
 Those who have achieved all eight certifications, or hope to achieve all 8 certifications, should or would be justly rewarded by their employers.
 That is not the responsibility of the State.